ietf-wg-httpapi/patch-byterange/draft-ietf-httpapi-patch-byterange.md

 # Modifying a content range with PATCH

-The Content-Range field in a PUT request requires support by the server in order to be processed correctly.
-Without specific support, the server's normal behavior would be to ignore the header, replacing the entire resource with just the part that changed, causing data corruption.
-To mitigate this, Content-Range may be used in conjunction with the PATCH method {{RFC5789}} as part of a media type whose semantics are to write at the specified byte offset.
-This document re-uses the "multipart/byteranges" media type, and defines the "message/byterange" media type, for this purpose.
+Sending a Content-Range field in a PUT request (A "partial PUT", {{RFC9110, Section 14.5}}) requires server support to be processed correctly.
+Without such support, the server's normal behavior would be to ignore the header, replacing the entire resource with just the part that changed, potentially causing corruption.
+To mitigate this, Content-Range may be used in conjunction with the PATCH method {{RFC5789}} and a media type whose semantics are to write at the specified byte offset.
+This document re-uses the "multipart/byteranges" media type, and defines the "message/byterange" and "application/byteranges" media types, to opportunistically carry this field.

 A byte range patch lists one or more _parts_.
 Each part specifies two essential components: